SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 #### Identify risks

 Identifying quality risks is the first step in making use of a risk-based approach to testing.

-Risk analysis workshops are a good way to involve different stakeholders in this process and you can drive these workshops in various ways:
+Risk analysis workshops are a good way to involve different stakeholders in this process and you can drive these workshops in at least a couple of different ways:

 * Begin with details about the situation and identify risks associated with them.
-With this approach, you study a product and repeatedly ask yourself "What could go wrong here?"
+With this approach, you study the software and repeatedly ask yourself "What could go wrong here?"
 * Begin with a set of potential risks and match them to the details of the situation.
 With this approach, you consult a predefined list of risks and determine whether they apply here and now.
 These risk lists could be in the form of a set of Quality Criteria categories, generic risk lists or risk catalogues.

 ::: greybox